TenderOwl/Frog/README.md

 ## Building

 I'm the guy who loves GUI tools instead of command-line thus I recommend using [Builder](https://wiki.gnome.org/Apps/Builder) to develop applications.
-To build the Lens application just open project folder in Builder and press "Execute" (F5).
+To build the frog application just open project folder in Builder and press "Execute" (F5).
 It will download requirements and build the app.